(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 To serve as motive power for this new unit coal train for Kaiser Steel, UP regeared seven SD45s from their as-delivered 59:18 ratio to the lower speed 62:15 ratio, giving the units more lugging power and a lower maximum speed of 65 mph.

 UP initially supplied six units to the pool, plus a spare, and D&RGW supplied three units.
 UP's units were 3643-3649 and D&RGW's units were 5336-5338.
-By January 1971, the number of trains was increased with added traffic from the loading point at Carbondale, Colo. (the mine itself was 17 miles away), and the number of units dedicated to this service rose to nine units, UP 3641-3649.
+By January 1971, the number of trains was increased with added traffic from the loading point at Carbondale, Colorado. (the mine itself was 17 miles away), and the number of units dedicated to this service rose to nine units, UP 3641-3649.
 In June 1971, with the expansion of service, and the delivery of 100 additional Coal Liner cars in 1970, three additional units, UP 3638-3640, were added to the Kaiser pool, as were three more D&RGW units, 5326-5328.

 The ratio of twelve UP units (UP 3638-3649) to six D&RGW units (D&RGW 5326-5328 and 5336-5338) reflected the two to one ratio of operations between UP and D&RGW, based on mileage.
 UP also furnished a majority of the "Coal Liner" cars for the new, dedicated service.
 The trains operated every four days from late 1968 to early 1983, when the Kaiser steel plant quit making steel and became a rolling mill.

 The Rio Grande locomotives were leased for actual operation to UP and to help them stand out among UP units, they were among the first D&RGW to incorporate the new large "Rio Grande" logo.
 The D&RGW units weighed 389,400 pounds in operating condition, while UP's units weighed 393,300 pounds.
 Although UP only used Coded Cab Signals on its Wyoming mainline, the D&RGW engines also had cab signal equipment installed so they could run in the lead position in UP territory.
+Motive power was run through all the way to the unloading point in California.
+During the 12 hour unloading period at the steel mill, the Santa Fe often made use of the locomotives for a freight run to Barstow.

 D&RGW 5337 and 5338 were the first two Rio Grande units to receive the large Rio Grande billboard lettering.
 Both were assigned to the Kaiser coal trains and were repainted to make them stand out from the UP units.
 The remaining four units soon followed in getting the large lettering.
-(Robert Harmen, October 11, 1998, post to D&RGW e-mail mailing list)

 UP and Rio Grande coordinated motive power purchases for the new Kaiser trains, and agreed to buy SD45s dedicated to the service.
 UP's units and D&RGW's units had the multi-channel radios.
 UP's units for this service had 62:15 gearing, whereas all the other UP SD45s were delivered with 59:18 gearing for high-speed merchandise and perishable service.
 (Rob Leachman, Trainorders.com, June 29, 2008)